 Looking to share the compassion he had experienced, Steve founded Little Lights Urban Ministries in 1995 after meeting underserved children and youth near his parents’ business in Northwest DC.
 Starting with no funds and no experience, he has now grown the organization to 13 full-time staff, roughly 40 part-time staff, and six locations.

 Little Lights works to holistically create opportunity for children, youth, and families living in three DC public housing complexes — Potomac Gardens, Hopkins, and Benning Terrace — where the average annual income for families is $14,000.
-Steve also has a passion for anti-racism education and teaches the Race Literacy 101 class several times each year to help participants understand our country’s history of racial ideology and how anti-racism connects to faith.
+Steve also has a passion for anti-racism education and teaches the Race Literacy 101 class each year to help participants understand our country’s history of racial ideology and how anti-racism connects to faith.